Alexander Towers

 No analysis available

-Mountain views are supported by both historical MLS data and current public remarks.
-One listing explicitly states 'views of the city and mountains,' which aligns with the prior high-confidence assessment and suggests this is a real building-level offering, not a one-off agent error.
+Mountain views are supported by both the current MLS data and multiple public remarks.
+One listing explicitly states "views of the city and mountains," which directly confirms mountain views for the building, and this is consistent with the broader MLS pattern rather than a one-off agent copy.

 No analysis available